simonprickett/simonprickett.github.io/_posts/2023-08-28-building-the-lego-creator-land-rover-defender.md

 Blah some other introduction...

-Here's the finished video - TODO link to the right video...:
+Here's the finished video:

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/WaYKTL15rSA" allowfullscreen></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/PWMyco_-Lgs" allowfullscreen></iframe>
 </div><br/>

 And here's some still pictures of the finished product: